tiloftus/ling250-final/README.md

 The core finding is that, across a wide range of syntactic metrics, State of the Union speeches show a consistent historical shift toward structurally simpler sentences.

+## Introduction

+The State of the Union address, delivered annually as an address from the president to Congress, is one of the most recognizable, standard, and public rituals in American politics.
+The president reports on the condition of the nation, outlines priorities, and communicates policy to both Congress and the public.
+While the political content of these speeches has changed dramatically from George Washington’s 1790 address to Donald Trump’s 2026 speech, the genre itself has remained remarkably stable: a formal, recurring address intended to explain complex national issues to a broad audience.
+State of the Union records serve as a 236-year time capsule, allowing us to analyze political speech over time.

+We computationally analyze presidential addresses to discern how political speech has changed over time.
+Politicians aim to meet people where they are; in other words, they attempt to match the tone and language of public discourse.
+Assessing how they communicate reveals how people process and engage with politics, and how they receive information through the media landscape.

 ## Data

 This project combines speeches from two sources: